12 months Full Time /24 months Part Time

 We also welcome overseas applicants with the equivalent qualifications from another country.

-For further information, please contact Charlotte Baker.
+For further information, please contact the Director of Postgraduate Studies.